How To Tell If It's Silverfish In Your Fort Worth Home

 You may be wondering how to figure out if there are any millipedes on your property.
 Well, because there are approximately 10,000 known species of millipedes in the U.S. alone, it’s not always easy to accurately identify them.
 Let’s review some of the basic identifiers and general characteristics of millipedes so that you can better detect them on your property.

 Millipedes are most noted for their numerous legs.
 While they don't have 1,000, the 80-400 they do have are notable.
 These legs grow with two pairs per body segment (called diplosomites).
 The millipede's body is covered with a tough-shelled exoskeleton and can grow from a half-inch to fifteen inches in length.
 These bodies curl up into little balls when disturbed and otherwise look like the long, cylindrical body of a worm.
-Millipedes move slowly with legs making a wave-like motion and can be brown, black, or red in color.
+Millipedes move slowly with legs making a wave-like motion and can be brown, black, or red.

 When you see a millipede, the number of legs is pretty strange looking.
 It makes it look like they’re scary, dangerous pests that can cause serious harm.
-Millipedes are nuisance pests, that much is true, but they look much worse than they actually are.
+Millipedes are nuisance pests, that much is true, but they look much worse than they are.
 Millipedes do not bite, and they do not sting.

 While millipedes don’t cause any real harm to humans, their pets, or their property, they’re still irksome and we don’t want them hanging around our home.
 Not only are they annoying, but when they feel threatened, they can emit a putrid odor that can negatively impact our skin and eyes.
 This fluid can also be toxic to small pets and animals.